iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The argument for [IModelHost.startup]($backend) has been changed from [IModelHostConfiguration]($backend) to the [IModelHostOptions]($backend) interface.
 This matches the approach on the frontend for [IModelApp.startup]($frontend) and makes it easier to supply startup options. `IModelHostConfiguration` implements `IModelHostOptions`, so existing code will continue to work without changes.

+## Tooling

+The `@itwin/core-webpack-tools` and `@itwin/backend-webpack-tools` packages have been updated to support [Webpack 5](https://webpack.js.org/) and now requires a peer dependency of _webpack@^5_.
+Please refer to their [changelog](https://github.com/webpack/changelog-v5/blob/master/README.md) and [migration guide](https://github.com/webpack/changelog-v5/blob/master/MIGRATION%20GUIDE.md) as you update.
+If you would like to continue using _webpack@^4_, please use versions ~3.2.0 of these packages.

 ## Deprecations

 ### @itwin/core-bentley